FIVES: Feature Interaction Via Edge Search for Large-Scale Tabular Data: Implementation and HPO Details

+\textbf{Business1} and \textbf{Business2} are constructed by randomly sampling large-scale search logs.
+Due to the privacy issue, they are not publicly available currently.

-\subsection{Implementation and HPO Details}
+\section{Implementation and HPO Details}

 For FIVES and all baseline methods, we empirically set batch size as 128 for small datasets (Employee, Bank, Adult and Credit), and 1024 for large datasets (Criteo, Business1 and Business2).
 The learning rate of baseline methods is set to be 5e-3.
 To overcome the overfitting issue, model parameters are regularized by $L^2$ regularization with the strength of 1e-4 and the dropout rate is set to 0.3.
 We apply grid search for hyperparameter optimization (HPO).
 After the HPO procedure, we use the optimal configuration to train and evaluate each method for 10 times, alleviating the impact of randomness.
-For better parallelism and economic usage of computational resources, we conduct all our experiments on a large cloud platform.
-The source code will be released later.
+For better parallelism and economic usage of computational resources, we conduct all our experiments on Alibaba Cloud\footnote{https://www.alibabacloud.com/product/machine-learning}.
 Other implementation details for each method are described as below:

 \textbf{FIVES}.
 The tunable hyperparameters contain the highest order number of interactive features $K \in \{2,3,4\}$, the learning rate $\alpha_1 = $5e-3 and $\alpha_2 \in $\{5e-3, 5e-4\}, the embedding dimension of node representation $\in \{8,16\}$.
 The hidden dimension of GNN is set to be the same as the embedding dimension.